-Sydneysiders have rail, bus and ferry options, all of which are covered on a swipe on-swipe off Opal card that the commuter tops up.
+Sydneysiders have rail, bus and ferry options, all of which are covered on a swipe-on-swipe-off Opal card that the commuter tops up.

 And compared to cities like London and New York, Australian public transport is reasonably priced with the capital cities making up 6 of the 10 most affordable places for public transport.
 While New York might have significantly cheaper single trip tickets than Sydney or London, Australia’s public transport system will give you more miles for less.

-Gym memberships are on average $65 a month.
+Gym memberships are on average A$78 a month.
 Australians take advantage of the outdoor weather with outdoor personal fitness trainers and group sessions.
 Walking, running and cycling are the three most popular fitness techniques Down Under, even more so than swimming.

 Groceries are more expensive in Australia than many other major cities around the world.

-A dozen eggs will be about $5.00.
-A loaf of bread around $3.50 and a 2-litre bottle of milk is $2.00.
-A weekly shop can range from $80 to $300.
+A dozen eggs will be about A$5.00.
+A loaf of bread around A$2.73 and a 2-litre bottle of milk is A$1.66.⁵ A weekly shop can range from A$80 to A$300.